JuanQuenga/scout/TECHNICAL_PLAN.md

 **New implementation:**

-- Copy controller testing code from `paymore-nextjs/app/tools/controller-testing/page.tsx`
+- Copy controller testing code from previous implementation
 - Adapt it for sidepanel use
 - Update sidepanel to show controller testing by default or as a primary feature